Home » Old Fashioned Tomato Soup

 How To Make Old Fashioned Tomato Soup

-3. Add the garlic and cook for another minute, stirring constantly to avoid burning.
+Stir in the garlic and cook for another minute, stirring constantly so it stays fragrant and does not burn.

-4. Stir in the diced tomatoes and vegetable broth, then bring the mixture to a simmer.
+Stir in the diced tomatoes and vegetable broth.

-5. Let it simmer, uncovered, for about 20 minutes, or until the vegetables are soft and the tomatoes have broken down.
+Let the soup simmer uncovered for about 20 minutes, or until the vegetables are very soft and the tomatoes have fully broken down.
+This is where all that comforting flavor develops.

 Best Tomatoes for Old Fashioned Tomato Soup